 Shake vigorously for 30 seconds.

-The Orange Juice.
-The one ingredient that is going to make or break this cocktail is the orange juice.
-Fresh squeezed orange juice is going to be much better than any bottled juice you can buy and at only 1 ounce per drink, it will not take much effort.
-The average orange yields about 2 to 3 ounces, so one or two pieces of fruit should be sufficient for a full round of drinks if not two.
+- The one ingredient that is going to make or break this cocktail is the orange juice.
+Fresh-squeezed orange juice is going to be much better than any bottled juice you can buy and at only 1 ounce per drink, it will not take much effort.
+The average orange yields about 2 to 3 ounces, so one fruit should be sufficient for a full round of drinks if not two.

 How to Caramelize an Orange Wheel